The-White-Lion/single-click-deployment/README.md

 + go
 + lua

-Additional content will continue to be added to this project
+Additional content will continue to be added to this project.

+## Note

+Before configuring zsh conf, needs to install oh-my-zsh.
+Otherwise some problems will occur.